Gaza Girls Program

 Created in 2019, the Gaza Girls program brings together Tomorrow’s Women alumnae in Israel, the West Bank, and the U.S. with their peers living in The Gaza Strip.
 Home to a population of approximately 1.9 million people, including some 1.4 million Palestinian refugees, the Gaza Strip has been under continuous blockade from the Israeli government since 2007.
 We developed this innovative approach to overcome travel restrictions for young Gazans, whose opportunities to connect across borders are extremely limited.

-Through a series of online meetings facilitated by Tomorrow’s Women staff and board members, participants are introduced to our core methods of Compassionate Listening and Authentic Speaking, taught leadership and peacemaking skills, and are able to share their personal stories.
+Through a series of online meetings facilitated by Tomorrow’s Women staff, participants are introduced to our core methods of Compassionate Listening and Authentic Speaking, taught leadership and peacemaking skills, and are able to share their personal stories.
 The goal of this program is to inspire hope for the Gaza Girls, and through these connections to the outside world, find ways for them to continue their studies and share their reality in the hope of a better future.

-Bessan’s (1988-2009) memory lives on through her father Izzeldin Abuelaish, a medical doctor who often worked with Israelis, and who published a book in remembrance of her called I Shall Not Hate: A Gaza Doctor’s Journey on the Road to Peace and Human Dignity.
-Tomorrow’s Women co-founder and filmmaker, Debra Sugerman created the documentary film Broken as a tribute to her legacy as a peacemaker; and the Gaza Girls program is dedicated to Bessan and all those affected by war and violence.
+Bessan’s (1988-2009) memory lives on through her father Izzeldin Abuelaish, a medical doctor who worked in Israeli hospitals, and who published a book in remembrance of her called I Shall Not Hate: A Gaza Doctor’s Journey on the Road to Peace and Human Dignity.
+Tomorrow’s Women co-founder and filmmaker, Debra Sugerman created the documentary film Broken as a tribute to her legacy as a peacemaker.
+The Gaza Girls program is dedicated to Bessan and all those affected by war and violence.

 Image: Malak Mattar